AlexLaroche7/AlexLaroche7.github.io/_pages/research.md

 ## 21cm cosmology
 ----
 Observations of the redshifted 21cm line have the potential to revolutionize our understanding of the early Universe.
-21cm cosmologists are primarily interested in measuring (i) 21cm intensity maps; the 21cm photon distrubition as a function of space and time, and (ii) the 21cm global signal; an all-sky measurement of the 21cm line.
+When a neutral hydrogen atom undergoes a spin-flip transiton, it emits a photon with a wavelength of roughly 21cm.
+The 21cm signal can therefore be used to map out the ionization history of the Universe.
+21cm cosmologists are primarily interested in measuring (i) 21cm intensity maps; the 21cm photon distribution as a function of space and time, and (ii) the 21cm global signal; an all-sky measurement of the 21cm line.

 ### Constraining density-ionization correlations during the Epoch of Reionization
 ----